U.S. Arms Sales and Human Rights: Legislative Basis and Frequently Asked Questions

 Section 502B(d)(2) of the FAA (22 U.S.C.
 2304(d)(2)) defines "security assistance" to include, for the purposes of the section, "sales of defense articles or services, extensions of credits (including participations in credits), and guaranties of loans" under the AECA.
 This section also defines security assistance to include

-military assistance (chapter 2), the economic support fund (chapter 4), military education and training
+• assistance provided pursuant to part II of the FAA for military assistance (chapter 2), the economic support fund (chapter 4), military education and training (chapter 5), peacekeeping operations (chapter 6), or anti-terrorism assistance (chapter 8); and

-the armed forces, police, intelligence, or other internal security forces of a foreign country of (i) defense articles or defense services under Section 38 of the AECA (22 U.S.C.
+• any license in effect with respect to the export to or for the armed forces, police, intelligence, or other internal security forces of a foreign country of (i) defense articles or defense services under Section 38 of the AECA (22 U.S.C.
 2778); or (ii) items listed under the 600 series of the Commerce Control List, which contains dual-use items controlled for export.

 Section 502B(c)(1) of the FAA (22 U.S.C.
 2304(c)(1)) provides mechanisms for Congress to request a report, due within 30 days, from the Secretary of State concerning human rights in a particular country.
 Pursuant to Section 502B(c)(4)(A) of the FAA (22 U.S.C.
-2304(c)(4)(A), Congress may, at any time after receiving such a report, “adopt a joint resolution terminating, restricting, or continuing security assistance for such country.”
-If the State Department does not produce the report within 30 days, this section prohibits delivery of security assistance to the country pending the report’s delivery.
+2304(c)(4)(A)), Congress may, at any time after receiving such a report, "adopt a joint resolution terminating, restricting, or continuing security assistance for such country."
+If the State Department does not produce the report within 30 days, this section prohibits delivery of security assistance to the country pending the report's delivery.
 The executive branch has objected to the provision on constitutional grounds; George H.W.
 Bush did so in a 1989 signing statement.

 Executive branch determinations pursuant to some other human rights-related laws, such as the Trafficking Victims Protection Act (Division A of P.L.
 106-386, as amended), can also result in restrictions on arms sales to certain foreign governments.